The PMO as a Catalyst

 The PMO acts as a catalyst

 As you may or may not remember from science and engineering at school, Catalysts are chemicals that increase the rate of chemical reactions.
-They do this by reducing the energy required for the reaction to occur (see graph below).
+You may even have performed experiments with acidic catalysts such as sulfonic acid or other acid-catalyzed reactions.
+Catalysts achieve this by reducing the energy required for the reaction to occur (see graph below).

 Successful PMOs perform precisely the same function – they reduce the amount of energy required to get things done.
 To explore this a little bit more, I’d like you to do a quick thought experiment.
 Ask yourself this: What would happen to your organization if the PMO suddenly disappeared?
 I have asked these questions at conferences and meetups.
 The answer is always the same: “Everything would stop working – It would be Chaos!”.

 But what would really happen?
 Well, the Projects would still be delivered.
 Products would still get to market.
 And people would continue to grow the business.
 But without the PMO in place, everything would be that little bit slower.
 There’d be more wrong turns, more false starts, more people not knowing HOW to take their big ideas and turn them into real business value.

 Project Management Offices make it easier to get things done

 And that’s where the PMO comes into play.
 Whether it is a small, one-man-band PMO, or a behemoth, it should exist to make it easier to get things done.
-Consider these typical project management office services:
+For example, consider these typical project management office services:

 - Resource Management – Resource Management is about getting the right resources working on the right things.
 Through effective control, oversight, and process control, successful PMOs can demonstrate that they can get resources progressing on the right projects faster than would be the case if the business was left to its own devices.
 In other words, the PMO acts as a catalyst for resource allocation.